Surprise charges from Uber are one of the most common issues we see in the comments on our article about how to contact Uber customer service.

 If you see a duplicate charge, wait a few days to see if it goes away.

-It’s common for family members and friends to share a payment method or share access to one Uber account.
+It’s common for family members and friends to share a payment method or share access to an Uber account.

-If you find a surprise charge, first ask the people who have access to your account to see if they took the ride.
+If you find a surprise charge, first ask the people with access to your account to see if they took the ride.

 Uber fees

-There are several fees from Uber that might show up as a surprise charge to your account.
+Several fees from Uber might show up as a surprise charge to your account.

 Cancellation fees: Range from $3–$10.
-Uber charges a cancellation fee if you cancel more than 2 minutes after you have match with a driver or if your driver cancels after waiting for more than 5 minutes at your location.
+Uber charges a cancellation fee if you cancel more than 2 minutes after you have matched with a driver or if your driver cancels after waiting more than 5 minutes at your location.
 Have your cancellation fee reviewed here.

 Cleaning fees: If you leave a mess or damage a driver’s car, Uber may charge a fee.
 Cleaning fees typically are charged in the amounts of $20, $40, $80, $150.
 Have your cleaning fee reviewed here.

-More Detail: How to Avoid the Cancellation Fee, Cleaning Fee, and More
+More about Uber fees: How to Avoid the Cancellation Fee, Cleaning Fee, and More

 What to do about illegitimate charges, fraud, and suspicious account activity